 A vital piece of kit in any boat cockpit, Alex Bell and a PBO test team check out popular handheld radios for effectiveness and ease of use

-The last time PBO tested handheld VHF radios was back in January 2011.
+The last time PBO tested the best handheld VHF radios on the market was back in January 2011.
 Since then there have been changes to product ranges, updates to existing models, and some are no longer around.

 There’s no doubt in my mind, reinforced by lots of practical experience, that a handheld VHF radio is an essential communication and safety item on any craft heading out on the water.